jeyroik/extas-q-crawlers-jira/README.md

 # extas-q-crawlers-jira

-Jira crawler for quality crawling
+Jira crawler for quality crawling.

+# todo

+- Move wrapped response out of the current package.